- Program Code:3622

 - Program Length:2 years/ 4 semesters

-Centennial College's Biotechnology - Advanced Fast-Track program sees qualified college or university graduates gain direct admission into year two (semester three) of a three-year Biotechnology program, and receive their technologist advanced diploma in two years (four semesters).
+Centennial College's Biotechnology - Advanced Fast-Track program sees qualified college or university graduates gain direct admission into Year 2 (Semester 3) of the three-year Biotechnology program and receive their technologist advanced diploma in two years (four semesters).

-In the Biotechnology - Advanced (Fast Track) program's courses, you learn the scientific principles, techniques and skills needed to work in industrial microbiology and chemistry.
-Specialized study in biotechnology applications, biochemistry, microbial genetics and clinical and environmental microbiology is also included.
+In the Biotechnology - Advanced (Fast Track) courses, you'll learn the scientific principles, techniques and skills to work in industrial microbiology and chemistry.
+Specialized study in biotechnology applications, biochemistry, microbial genetics, and clinical and environmental microbiology will also be included.

-You'll learn the theory and technical practice needed to succeed in the field, combined with many opportunities for you to enhance your experience.
-Additionally, project work, in consultation with faculty, helps you to further develop your skills in research, laboratory techniques, report writing and presentation.
+Your opportunity to understand theory and gain technical practice will be combined with many opportunities for you to enhance your experience.
+Additionally, project work, in consultation with faculty, will help you to further develop your skills in research, laboratory techniques, report writing and presentation.

 Mill Street Brewery, Apotex Inc., Agropur - Divisional Natrel, Griffith Laboratories, Maxxam Analytics, Campbell Soup Company, bioMerieux, Kisko Products, Cosmetica Laboratories Inc., Hermann Laue Spice Company

 Successful graduates of the Biotechnology - Advanced (Fast-Track) program have the opportunity to apply their credits towards further study at the degree level.
 Listed below are the degrees from partnering institutions that are available for this program.

 Please note that each partnership has a specific minimum grade requirement in order to qualify for transferring credits, which are assessed by the partner institution.

 |Royal Roads University||Bachelor of Science - Environmental Science|